jdbirla/JD_Spring_Data_JPA_Hibernate_Master/README.md

 # JD_Hibernate_Master
-This repository will contains all learning about hibernate , JPA and Spring Data JPA
+This repository will contains all learnings about hibernate , JPA and Spring Data JPA